-For comparison, the contribution rate for the 2017/2018 year is 15.0% of salaries.
+For comparison, the contribution rate for the 2018/2019 year is 16.1% of salaries, including smoothing.

-Employer Contributions - Non-funding Employers
+Employer contributions - Non-funding Employers

-The calculated Standard Contribution Rates for non-funding employers, inclusive of ESCT, for the different schemes from 1 July 2018 are shown in the following table.
+The calculated Standard Contribution Rates for non-funding employers, inclusive of ESCT, for the different schemes from 1 July 2019 are shown in the following table.
 Using the approach adopted by the Authority, the table includes the rates after smoothing for the impact of the change in methodology as described above for funding employers.

-Scheme Non-funding employer contribution rates
+Scheme Non-funding Employer contribution rates

-Armed Forces 15.4%
+Armed Forces 15.1%

-General 13.4%
+General 14.4%

-Police 16.8%
+Police 17.2%

 Prisons Service Nil

-For comparison the contribution rates for the 2017/18 year are 14.2% for the Armed Forces scheme, 12.4.% for the General scheme, 16.0% for the Police scheme and nil for the Prisons scheme.
-The rates have increased due to a decrease in the real return and the impact of the smoothing.
+For comparison the contribution rates for the 2018/19 year are 15.4% for the Armed Forces scheme, 13.4% for the General scheme, 16.8% for the Police scheme and nil for the Prisons scheme.
+The rates for the General and Police schemes have increased due to the impact of the smoothing and, for the General scheme, due to changes to the demographic assumptions.
+The increasing average age of members is also expected to result in a gradual increase in contribution rates.